biobakery/humann/readme.md

 ## Initial Installation ##

-### 1. Download HUMAnN2 ###
+### 1. Download HUMAnN 2.0 ###
-You can download the latest HUMAnN2 release or the development version.
+You can download the latest HUMAnN 2.0 release or the development version.
 The source contains example files.
-If installing with pip, it is optional to first download the HUMAnN2 source.
+If installing with pip, it is optional to first download the HUMAnN 2.0 source.

 Option 1: Latest Release (Recommended)

-* [humann2.tar.gz](https://pypi.python.org/pypi/humann2) and unpack the latest release of HUMAnN2.
+* [humann2.tar.gz](https://pypi.python.org/pypi/humann2) and unpack the latest release of HUMAnN 2.0

 Option 2: Development Version